arteria/cmsplugin-contact-plus/README.md

 - Widget support for each field.
 - Provide examples and real life case studies
 - Formatted email messages, HTML?, .as_p, ?
-- Allow to reuse forms on different pages.
+- Allow to re-use forms on different pages.
 - Add optional Honeypot field support.
 - Support more Languages
 - (Your great feature here)